 This invasive personal data will now be taken from a larger pool of immigrants which may be required more than once along the process of acquiring US citizenship, and even after that.
 The biometric requirement will now extend over 6 million immigrants per year instead of the 3.3 who qualify currently.

 The New Biometrics Rule – A Continuous Vetting Process

-Under the proposed changes, DHS will collect biometrics for “any application or petition” unlike now where biometrics is required only for applications involving background checks.
+Under the published final ruling, DHS will collect biometrics for “any application or petition” unlike now where biometrics is required only for applications involving background checks.
 This would include non-immigrant visas, green card applicants, those seeking work permits including eligible dependents of foreign workers, DACA members and US citizen applicants.

 Even after receiving citizenship, US citizens can be asked to verify their biometrics if they are sponsoring a family member.
 This will mean seeking DNA of the applicant as well as the sponsoring US citizen to confirm genetic relationships in cases where that is an eligibility requirement.

 Per this final ruling, the vetting process will not stop with having received US citizenship.
 Biometrics of different forms will be sought on a continuous basis, if the DHS feels the need for it.

 Currently, submitting ones biometric is limited to fingerprints, photographs and signatures.
 With the new rule, DHS will have the authority to go beyond that and seek the immigrant petitioner’s DNA, voiceprints, iris scans, and detailed photographs for facial recognition.

 This expansion is expected to widen further as varying technologies are being explored that can be utilized to gain further personal information from any and all immigrants seeking US citizenship.

 While the current biometric system limits collection from petitioners above the age of 14, this expansion will have no age bar.
 Even minors will be subjected to the above personal data collection which includes DNA and eye-scans.